janaipakos/janaipakos.github.io/_posts/2016-06-15-building-gherkin-specs-for-AML-application.md

 ---
 layout: post
 title: Building Gherkin Specs for an AML Application
-date: 2016-06-15
+date: 2016-06-15T00:00:00.000Z
 ---

-Much of this post was inspired by [*Specification by Example using Gherkin*](https://www.manning.com/books/specification-by-example-using-gherkin).
+Much of this post was inspired by [_Specification by Example using Gherkin_](https://www.manning.com/books/specification-by-example-using-gherkin).

 In enterprise organizations, specifications are confused with tasks.
 Rather than providing a large description of the system or application in the form of specifications, or a list of requirements that describe the capability of the software, test and design documents focus on performance goals for software testers (read: implementation).
 Oftentimes, this segmentation does not give a clear picture of how an application performs or even what its purpose it, and this methodology only helps testers.
 But this is also not helpful, as testers only focus on their responsible tasks.
 For anyone else reading the document, the specification is too granular, and, to use a cliché, misses the forest for the trees.

 Alternatively, specification by example focuses on defining requirements or software capabilities by illustrating specifications.

 The difference in these two methodologies is a clearer overall goal and a more helpful specification document.

 Below is a sample anti-money laundering application.
 Monetary transactions are screened by location and amount, and if either of these values fall into a certain range, they will be flagged by the system and require a closer inspection.

-Let’s screen three sample transactions:
+Let's screen three sample transactions:

 ```
 {ID: 1, location: USA, amount: 5000},